dbanalyticsco/dbanalytics.co/content/services.md

 Ensuring that you're tracking the right metrics is key to the success of your business.

 I've worked in SaaS, eCommerce, fintech and even for a venterinary business.
-All of them have analytics needs that are similar but specific to their operations and business mdoels.
-Using tools like Looker, we can ensure that you have all the reporting you need to ensure your growth and success.
+All of them have analytics needs that are similar but specific to their operations and business models.
+Using tools like Looker, we can create all the reporting you need to ensure your growth and success.

 <img style="float: right; margin-left: 25px; margin-bottom: 10px; width: 100px; height: 100px" src="/white-strategy.png">

 ## Strategy and Training

 Building a best-in-class analytics stack requires best-in-class analytics personnel.
-I provide businesses with fractional 'Head of' services to help you manage and grow your team.
+I provide businesses with fractional "Head of" services to help you manage and grow your team.

 You may need someone to come and lead analysts on a part-time basis.
 You may need your team to be trained up on new tools.
 You may need help hiring your future analysts and leaders.
-I can help with all of that.
+I can help with all of that and more.

 ---